theblindhen/icfp2024/README.md

 ## Efficiency problems

 We solved the efficiency problems by manually inspecting ICFP terms.
 Problems involving fibonacci numbers, primes, 2-powers, etc. where solved by identifying the corresponding filters.
 Bit-encoding and Sudoku problems were solved by translation into SAT and integer linear programming problems (solved using GLPK).

+We had first thought that the hints about call-by-value and call-by-need were indications that our ICFP-language interpreter ought to be extended with those evaluation strategies.
+We implemented a light-weight version of call-by-need that was good enough to evaluate the first efficiency problem, but we found no use for it beyond that.
+Only near the end of the contest did we remember that the task description had a section about unknown operators, and we made some of our lambdaman solutions potentially more efficient to evaluate on the server side by making use of call-by-need in a few places.

 ## Building and developing